dedalus-enterprise-architect/openshift-monitoring-prometheus-grafana/README.md

 ## 4. Add dashboards to Grafana

+Available dashboards are described [here](/dashboards/README.md).

-Dashboard in JSON format can be added with the following steps
+Dashboard in JSON format can be added with the following steps:
 1. create a ConfigMap from the dashboard json file
 2. create a GrafanaDashboard resource referencing the ConfigMap